wind-addons/uncensor-icon/README.md

 ### Option 1: Download Pre-built Binary

-1. Go to the [Releases](https://github.com/wind-addons/cn-icon-remover/releases) page
+1. Go to the [Releases](https://github.com/wind-addons/uncensor-icon/releases) page
 2. Download the latest binary for your platform:
-   - Windows: `cn-icon-remover-windows.exe`
+   - Windows: `uncensor-icon-windows.exe`
-   - Linux: `cn-icon-remover-linux`
+   - Linux: `uncensor-icon-linux`
-   - macOS: `cn-icon-remover-macos`
+   - macOS: `uncensor-icon-macos`
 3. Place it in a convenient location

 ### Option 2: Build from Source